 Here are some straightforward pointers you should keep in mind when doing your due diligence before you purchase your next car:

-Attention to Detail
+Attention To Detail

 If a dealer does provide you with a report, don’t just focus on what’s written but also on what may be omitted.
 Also, pay close attention to the date the report was performed.
 If the report is not recent or lacks information, this should be a red flag.

-Have the Car Inspected
+Have The Car Inspected

-Having the car inspected yourself will give you an objective assessment of the vehicle.
+Having the car inspected will give you an objective assessment of the vehicle.
 The mechanic performing the inspection has no real interest in whether you buy the car or not, so his inspection should be neutral.

 For example, if you are provided with a report, it’s in your best interest to have your own inspection performed.
-If the initial report was omitted certain information, it should show up after cross-checking the two reports.
+If the initial report omitted certain information, it should show up after cross-checking the two reports.

 If you’re buying a used car, it’s important that you know everything about its history.
 Buying a car is expensive, so you want to make sure it’s in good condition before you commit your hard-earned dollars to a purchase.
 Doing a little in-depth research into a car’s history will help you make a more informed purchasing decision.

 Car History Report In Canada FAQs